 At around 400 gm, the joey should be on three feeds a day, and definitely lapping the milk from a bowl.
 Native food should be a sturdy part of the diet.

 Joey should be weaned by 500 gm.
 Sometimes they wean themselves earlier, but be aware that a joey still drinking milk will not eat his solid food as willingly as he should.

 Now comes the hard part!
-From around 800 grams you will need to start cutting down your contact with the joey, who is now a teenager!
+At this point you will need to start cutting down your contact with the joey, who is now a teenager!
 Take his food in during daylight hours, and collect any leftovers in the morning.
 Do not leave food to sit in the aviary during the day, as this encourages vermin and ants into your aviary.
 Make sure he has access to fresh water, and keep his foliage fresh.
 Now all you need to do is watch until he is old enough to be released.